grap/odoo-addons-cae/fiscal_company_account/README.rst

 * Julien WESTE
 * Sylvain LE GAL <https://twitter.com/legalsylvain>

+* Porting to odoo V10 has been funded by :
+   * BABEL.COOP, leverage cooperation through the digital age (<http://babel.coop>)

 Funders
 -------

 The development of this module has been financially supported by:

 * GRAP, Groupement Régional Alimentaire de Proximité (<http://www.grap.coop>)